ChaosMelone9/outsider/README.md

 # Outsider

+NOTE: This is a development branch for compatibility with the ID:CORE V2 range.
+V2-specific suggestions are welcome but any comments on the original Outsider project are best directed at the main developer.
+His README is listed below.

 This software provides a GUI for controlling the Blackstar ID range of amplifiers, and is an alternative to Blackstar's own Insider